Jersey takes a step closer to modern mental capacity law04 Oct 2018

 The highlights of the new Law are as follows:

-Delegates (to replace Curators)
+Delegates (replace Curators)

-The new Law will replace the current Curatorship regime with the appointment of Delegates by the Royal Court.
+The new Law replaces the current Curatorship regime with the appointment of Delegates by the Royal Court.
 The extent of authority of the Delegate can be stipulated by the Royal Court at the time of appointment, allowing for extra flexibility where desirable (such as for spouses) or providing tailor made limitations if necessary, given the particular circumstances of the person and how best to serve their interests.

 Lasting Powers of Attorney